AcademySoftwareFoundation/OpenImageIO/src/doc/stdmetadata.rst

 .. option:: "Exif:ImageUniqueID" : string

-    A unique identifier for the image, as 16 ASCII hexidecimal digits representing a 128-bit number.
+    A unique identifier for the image, as 16 ASCII hexadecimal digits representing a 128-bit number.